JohnPluznyk/LexicalAnalyzer/README.md

 # Lexical Analyzer
 This is a coding project that will take lexemes from a .txt file and display the lexemes and what their functionality is.
-In this repository you will find the main file along with some sample input and the expected outputs that this code should provide.
+In this repository you will find the main file along with some sample input and the expected outputs that this code should provide. i1-i5 are sample input files while w1-w5 is the expected output files that this code should output.
+When testing I used CMD along with a diff tool to make sure that I am getting the absoulute correct answer.